 Government and politics

 The head of state is the president of the parliamentary democracy that is the Czech Republic; the head of government is the prime minister.
 The nation conducts frequent elections and has a multi-party system.
 Miloš Zeman is its present President.
-From 2003 to 2013 Petr Pavel presided over the Czech Republic in first presidency.
-In steering the nation toward political stability and economic progress, he was rather helpful Elected in 2021, Petr Fiala is the prime minister of the Czech Republic.
+From 2003 to 2013, Petr Pavel presided over the Czech Republic in the first presidency.
+In steering the nation toward political stability and economic progress, he was rather helpful.
+In 2001, the Czech Republic government chose its prime minister, whose name was Petr Fiala.
 Attached to the Civic Democratic Party, he promises to focus on economic recovery and corruption avoidance.
 Still a democratic country with a robust economy, the Czech Republic keeps shining.
-Although income disparity and an ageing population present problems, it is working to solve these ones.
+Although income disparity and an ageing population present problems, it is working to solve these issues.
 Celebrating its 28 years of freedom, the Czech Republic remains a proud and energetic nation with a bright future based on history.
 It is a fascinating place for tourists from all around the world since its people still embrace modernism while also safeguarding their cultural legacy.

 Legal system and laws